 Capacities: 40, 55, 70, 100L

 What we like: Durable, comfortable as a backpack, and looks great.

 What we don’t: A little pricey.

-Patagonia’s Black Hole line helped made duffels cool, and we think the 60-liter version is the best all-around bag on the market.
-Starting with design, Patagonia is known for premium build quality and trendy colorways, and the Black Hole fits the bill perfectly.
-It’s beautifully constructed from end to end, and you get multiple color options from simple black to blaze orange.
-And the Black Hole is tough: the fabric is 900D ripstop nylon with a DWR finish to fend off moisture.
-This duffel is not waterproof like the YETI and SealLine models below, but should keep your gear dry in light rain just fine.
+Patagonia’s Black Hole line helped made duffels cool, and we think the 55-liter version is the best all-around bag on the market.
+Retooled for 2019, all Black Holes are now made with 100-percent recycled materials, but have retained the premium build quality and trendy colorways that Patagonia is known for.
+This bag is beautifully constructed from end to end, and you get multiple color options from simple black to blaze orange.
+And the Black Hole is tough: the fabric is burly 900-denier ripstop nylon with a DWR finish to fend off moisture.
+This duffel is not waterproof like the YETI and SealLine models below, but it should keep your gear dry in light to moderate moisture just fine.

 In terms of features and carrying comfort, you get a multitude of ways to grab and carry the Black Hole Duffel.
-The backpack straps are more comfortable and functional than most, and the bag comes with a large detachable shoulder strap for throwing over one shoulder.
+The removable backpack straps are more comfortable and functional than most, and the bag comes with reinforced haul handles and webbing loops for carrying by hand.
 Keep in mind that this duffel does not have a particularly rigid structure, so it doesn’t offer a ton in the way of protection for your fragile items.
 In addition, it’s one of the more expensive non-roller duffels on this list, but we think the quality is worth the extra cost.
-Patagonia makes the Black Hole in a variety of versions including a lightweight model and a duffel with wheels, and the 40-liter roller version is carry-on compatible.
+Patagonia’s Black Hole line also includes a variety of versions including smaller travel packs and duffels with wheels, and the 40-liter roller version is carry-on compatible.

 Best Carry-On Duffel Bag